ansible-collections/amazon.aws/docs/community.aws.cloudfront_info_module.rst

       register: result_website
     - ansible.builtin.debug:
         msg: "{{ result_website['cloudfront']['www.my-website.com'] }}"

-    # When the module is called as cloudfront_facts, return values are published
-    # in ansible_facts['cloudfront'][<id>] and can be used as follows.
-    # Note that this is deprecated and will stop working in a release after 2021-12-01.
-    - name: Gather facts
-      community.aws.cloudfront_facts:
-        distribution: true
-        distribution_id: my-cloudfront-distribution-id
-    - ansible.builtin.debug:
-        msg: "{{ ansible_facts['cloudfront']['my-cloudfront-distribution-id'] }}"

-    - community.aws.cloudfront_facts:
-        distribution: true
-        domain_name_alias: www.my-website.com
-    - ansible.builtin.debug:
-        msg: "{{ ansible_facts['cloudfront']['www.my-website.com'] }}"

     - name: Get all information about an invalidation for a distribution. community.aws.cloudfront_info: